SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/TheBasics.md

 triggers a runtime error.
 Always make sure that an optional contains a non-``nil`` value before using `!` to force-unwrap its value.
-For more about the `if` statement, see <doc:ControlFlow>.

 <!-- XXX
 writing foo! means that you know foo won't be nil, and you can convince another person, but you can't encode that proof into the type system in a way the compiler understands.
-It's also used when a nil value indicates a catastrophic error, like loading a resource from within the app bundle.
+It's also used when a nil value indicates an unrecoverable (or programmer) error, like failing to load a resource from within the app bundle.
 -->

 ### Implicitly Unwrapped Optionals